 Hi Linda,

-A quick search and I found what I think you are looking for.
+A quick search, and I found what you are looking for.

 The Northwest Herald paper had this recipe for fingerling potatoes and shrimp salad with green goddess dressing from the LA Times.
-I'm guessing it's what you are looking for but if not, just remove the shrimp salad part of it.
+It's what you want; if not, remove the shrimp salad part.

 RG